shreystechtips/pythonbytes/projects/README.md

 - **Many interesting project ideas can be found at [Project Euler](https://projecteuler.net/)**
-- **Here a a project that is completely and totally [**pointless**](https://github.com/robfatland/pythonbytes/tree/master/projects/pointless#pythonbytes-project-in-depth), seriously.**
+- **Here is a project that is completely and totally [**pointless**](https://github.com/robfatland/pythonbytes/tree/master/projects/pointless#pythonbytes-project-in-depth), seriously.**
 - **The worksheets from the PythonBytes club contain challenges, all collected in the